September 12, 2021

 Mazzola first came to the attention of Lyric audiences when he led performances of Donizetti’s Lucia di Lammermoor during the 2016/17 season and Bellini’s I puritani in 2017/18.
 The bel canto specialist also launched the company’s Early Verdi Series in 2019/20 with Luisa Miller.
 Mazzola’s first opera as Lyric Music Director is Verdi’s Macbeth, brought to the stage in a new production by Director Sir David McVicar.
-This season, Mazzola also conducts Donizetti’s The Elixir of Love and the company and Chicago premiere of Missy Mazzoli’s Proving Up.
+This season, Mazzola also conducts Donizetti’s The Elixir of Love.

 Mazzola was born into a musical family and studied violin and piano from an early age.
 Following his family’s move from his native Barcelona to Milan, he sang in the children’s chorus of La Scala, where his father worked as a répétiteur.
 Mazzola credits his early immersion in the daily life of Italy’s foremost opera house for instilling in him a deep love of opera, and for making him un uomo di teatro: “a man of the theater.”
 He holds diplomas in composition and orchestral conducting from the Giuseppe Verdi Conservatory, and credits legendary La Scala maestros Claudio Abbado and Carlos Kleiber for inspiring him to pursue a career on the podium.
 Mazzola is now one of the most sought-after operatic and symphonic conductors of his generation, and has held major posts in France, Germany, Italy, and now, Chicago.